Return to Nursing Practice

 - You will be interviewed with the course leader and another member of University or Practice staff, which will include a discussion regarding a suitable clinical placement for you.

-- You will be required to undergo a Disclosure and Barring Service (DBS) check (previously known as the criminal record check via the Criminal Records Bureau (CRB).
+- You will be required to undergo a Disclosure and Barring Service (DBS) check (previously known as the criminal record check via the Criminal Records Bureau (CRB)).
 Evidence that this has been done is required following the individual interview.
 Please note, having a criminal record does not necessarily prevent you from returning to nursing.

 - Medical clearance is required to ensure that you are fit for work.

 The course runs twice per year.
-Please note that the closing date for application forms to reach our admission department is the beginning of June for the September course and the beginning of November for the February course.
+Please note that the closing date for application forms to reach our admission department is the beginning of June for the October course and the beginning of November for the February course.
 Interviews will take place in November, December and early January for the January 2015 cohort and during February and March for the March 2015 cohort.
 An interview does not guarantee a place on the course and if you are returning after many years away from nursing practice, you will need to provide good rationale for wishing to return to nursing within the 'Personal Statement' section of the on line application form.

 By the end of the course, including your directed and self directed study, you should be able to: